 Research is in its very early stages for CBDA, even more so than CBD.
 Scientists are still trying to figure out how and why CBDA does what it can do.

-However, recent studies have indicated that cannabidiolic acid has some promising properties for health and wellbeing, and may even be more powerful than the ever-popular CBD.
+However, recent studies have indicated that cannabidiolic acid has some promising properties for encouraging overall wellbeing, and may even be more powerful than the ever-popular CBD.

 Let’s get into more detail…